uchicago-cs/student-resource-guide/tutorials/git-basics.rst

 **When you are first working with git, it is good practice to end every work session by syncing your local and remote repositories.
-Similarly, before you ask a question on Ed, you should sync your repository with GitHub to ensure that the course staff can see the most recent version of your code.**
+Similarly, before you ask a question about your code in a class, you should sync your repository with GitHub to ensure that the course staff can see the most recent version of your code.**